 New and Updated PEN Content

 We are updating the following PEN Knowledge Pathways.
-We are interested in your input on developing and updating PEN Practice Questions that reflect everyday practice situations dietitians face working in these practice areas:
+We are interested in your input on what PEN Practice Questions we should include in our Knowledge Pathways that reflect everyday practice situations dietitians face working in these practice areas:

 Contact the PEN Content Manager (email@example.com) to learn how you can contribute.